Manley James (VC): Victoria Cross action

 On 21 March 1918, near Velu Wood, France, James led his company forward, capturing 27 prisoners and two machine-guns.
 Although wounded, he refused to leave his company and repulsed three enemy assaults over the next day.
 Two days later, the enemy having broken through, he made a determined stand.
 His company inflicted heavy losses and gained valuable time for the withdrawal of the guns.
 After holding out to the last to enable the brigade to be extricated, he led his company forward in a local counter-attack, being again wounded in the process.
 He was last seen working a machine-gun single-handed, was wounded a third time and eventually taken prisoner.

 James's company sustained seventy-five percent casualties in the offensive and many believed James himself to have been killed in action.
-In May he managed to send a postcard to his father informing him he had been taken prisoner and he was released soon after the Armistice with Germany in November and arrived in England on 25 December 1918.
+In May, from a prisoner of war camp, he managed to send a postcard to his father, "informing him that he had been wounded in the neck, shoulder, jaw and stomach".
+He was released soon after the Armistice with Germany in November and arrived in England on 25 December 1918.